 Choosing What Green Coffee Beans To Roast

-With espresso roasting any green coffee beans can be used.
+With espresso roasting, any green coffee beans can be used.
 Any green coffee bean can be taken to any roast level.

 Including an espresso roast.

 The majority of coffees from any location in the world can be used to make good espresso.
 Some require more work than others.
-A bean that produces a higher acidity and lighter body is more challenging.
+A bean that produces a higher acidity and a lighter body is more challenging.

-Think about a Kenyan coffee that is juicier and vibrant and fantastic coffee and trying to focus them and brew an espresso coffee with them.
+Think about a Kenyan coffee that is juicier and vibrant and fantastic coffee and trying to focus on them and brew an espresso coffee with them.
 It is much more difficult to concentrate them and get a great espresso.